aruchowdhury/yourLocal/backend/API_DOCS.md

 ### GET `/users`

-Brought all user data to the application to show all users is contorled by admin.
+Brought all user data to the application to show all users are controlled by the admin.

 ### GET `/users/find/:id`

-This has used to a get single user data using user ID to user profile.
+This has been used to get single-user data using user ID to a user profile.

 ### POST `/users/resgister`

-This endpoint has used to add a new user to the database using signup option.
+This endpoint has been used to add a new user to the database using the signup option.

 ### PATCH `/users/update/:id`

-This endpoint has used by admin user to update a user information using user ID from the database.
+This endpoint has used by the admin user to update a piece of user information using a user ID from the database.

 ### DELETE `/restaurant/delete/:id`

-This endpoint has used by admin user to delete a user information using user ID from the database.
+This endpoint has used by the admin user to delete a piece of user information using a user ID from the database.

 ---

 ## Restaurant Endpoints

-These endpoints control restaurant specific data.
+These endpoints control restaurant-specific data.

 1. Used to send restaurant data to mongoDB database.
-2. Used to receive and display restaurant data through out the application.
+2. Used to receive and display restaurant data throughout the application.

 This data can be found in `clusterO`>`yourLOCAL`>`restaurants` of mongoDB database.
-And a restaurant data should have this strucure.
+And a restaurant data should have this structure.

 ```json
 [